Lutonet/lutonet-terminal-js/README.md

 - **logger** is a read only terminal
 - **as-400** terminal is divided to bottom command line and the display above it.

+As an as-400 terminal it allows to read user input and get its value to use for triggering different functions